 General Disclosure Policy

-Guidelines For Poster Sessions
+Guidelines For Poster Presentations

 - Posters must report only findings of the research.
 No advertising or product identification by brand name is allowed.
 If any or all of the work in this poster was prepared with commercial support, a statement “Supported by funding from [name of company]” must be noted in the lower left corner of the poster in Arial 72 point font, with no bold, italics, special colors, or other enhancement of the company name, product, or any other portions of the statement.